Rurubu River

 The Ruvubu River (also spelt Rurubu and Ruvuvu) is a river in central Africa whose waters gather from the most distant, southern portion of the Nile basin.
-With a total length of 416 km and has a drainage basin of 14,000 km2.
+It has a total length of 416 km and a drainage basin of 14,000 km2.
 It rises in the north of Burundi, near the town of Kayanza and then does a southward arc through Burundi, being joined by the Ruvyironza River near Gitega.
 From there it runs northeast, through the Ruvubu National Park, up to the Tanzanian border.
-After a stretch along the border, the Ruvubu crosses properly into Tanzania, before joining the Nyabarongo River on the Tanzania–Rwanda border near Rusumo Falls, to form the Kagera River.
+After a stretch along the border, the Ruvubu crosses properly into Tanzania, before joining the Kagera River on the Tanzania–Rwanda border approximately 2 km upstream from Rusumo Falls.

 The Ruvubu gets its name from the Kirundi word for hippopatamus, imvubu, because the river is home to a large population of hippos.

+Course

+The Ruvubu River originates on the Congo-Nile ridge at Ngoga, at an altitude of 2,300 m.

+It flows from northwest to southeast to Mugera, and from there, takes a northeast direction.

+It flows for 285 km through Burundi, and drains most of Burundi’s part of the Nile watershed.

+Its watershed covers 10,200 km2 and covers the center of Burundi.

+Tributaries on both banks include the Kinyankuru River, Ndurumu River, Nyakigezi River, Nkoma River, Mubarazi River, Ruvyironza River, Nyabaha River and Kayongozi River.

+Most of these rivers have their source on the Congo Nile ridge.

+The Ruvubu passes through the Buyenzi, Kirimiro and Bweru natural regions.

+The Ruvubu marshes are largely flooded and occupied by permanent swamps.